Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Inequality Measures

 Quantifying inequality in any distribution whether describing wealth, event sizes, or released energy (hereafter called wealth) requires statistical measures that capture heterogeneity in a systematic manner.
 In this study, we numerically examine three statistical measures based on the Lorenz function~\cite{lor,lor1}, namely the Gini index~\cite{gini}, the Pietra (or Hoover) index~\cite{pietra,pietra1}, and the Kolkata index~\cite{k-index,k-index2}.

 The Lorenz function (or Lorenz curve) $L(x)$ is a foundational tool for visualizing and quantifying inequality.
 From this function many inequality measures are derived.
-For a non–negative wealth $y$, if its distribution be $P(y)$, the Lorenz function is defined as:
+For a non–negative wealth $y$ with probability density function $P(y)$, let $F(y)= \int_{0}^{y}P(t)dt$ denote the cumulative distribution function.
+The Lorenz function is then defined as:

-Here, $x$ denotes the bottom $x$ fraction of the population, and $L(x)$ gives the corresponding fraction of the wealth they hold.
+where $y(x)$ is defined implicitly by $F(y(x))=x$.
+Here, $x$ denotes the bottom $x$ fraction of the population (ranked by wealth), and $L(x)$ gives the corresponding cumulative fraction of total wealth they hold.
 For a perfectly equal distribution, $L(x)=x$, producing a 45-degree line known as the perfect equality line (see in Fig.~\ref{fig:ineq}).
 Deviations of $L(x)$ below this line indicate inequality.
-If the total wealth goes to a single hand, we get the absolute inequality line as seen in Fig.~\ref{fig:ineq}.
+In the limiting case where all wealth is concentrated in a single individual, we get the absolute inequality line as seen in Fig.~\ref{fig:ineq}.